bekzodbuyukov/docker-experience/README.md

       - 8000:8000
 ```

-To run Docker container (use -d flag if you want to run in detached mode):
+To run Docker container (use `-d` or `-detach` flag if you want to run in detached mode):

 ```bash
 $ docker-compose up
 ```

-**P.S.**: When software packages are updated, you should run command above with flag --build, you will force Docker to build a new image.
+**P.S.**: When software packages are updated, you should run command above with flag `--build`, you will force Docker to build a new image.
 By default, Docker looks for a local cached copy of software to improve performance.

 To stop the Docker container use hotkey in terminal: